UrbanInstitute/covid-jobloss-feature/README.md

     - Run `downloadData.sh` from within `data/` to download these files from S3 into the `data/` directory
     - Push the files to GitHub, then pulll them to the production server.
 Note that once you do this
     - NOTE: once you pull these to prod, the lollipop chart should be live.
+5. From the Drupal CMS, update the last updated date on the [urban.org feature](https://edit.urban.org/features/where-low-income-jobs-are-being-lost-covid-19)